1 Broadway Street, Alamo, Nevada 89001

 But luckily for lovers of fiberglass dinosaurs, over the past few years there's been a return of Dino, the Sinclair Dinosaur, to both California and Nevada as both states have seen more Sinclair branded service stations slowly popping up all over the place.
 For example, in California, in 2013 a Union 76 station in Lodi changed into a Sinclair Station and received a genuine Sinclair Dinosaur.
 He sits perched up on a rock pile.
 In 2014, a Shell station in Chico changed into a Sinclair Station and also received a genuine Sinclair Dinosaur.
 2015 saw a new Sinclair Station in San Pedro, also with their own dinosaur.

 Although now named by science as an Apatosaurus, Sinclair Dinosaurs have also found homes in both Fresno and Fairfield.
-Although when I stopped by, the top of her head was uncovered, the Fairfield dinosaur has been known to occasionally wear a hat in order to keep the son out of her face, while over in Fresno, there are actually four Sinclair dinosaurs at four separate stations, one even rumored to be a sweater wearing Apatosaurus!
+Although when I stopped by, the top of her head was uncovered, the Fairfield dinosaur has been known to occasionally wear a hat in order to keep the sun out of her face, while over in Fresno, there are actually four Sinclair dinosaurs at four separate stations, one even rumored to be a sweater wearing Apatosaurus!
 A local group makes clothes for the dinosaur, supposedly covertly dressing him so no one knows when a new outfit will show up.
 And I think there might be even more Sinclair Dinosaurs in Fresno!
+Another one hangs out east of Fresno in Reedley

 Poor Man's Bronze in Jackson has a replica of a Sinclair Dinosaur that hangs out there, possibly also with a giant chicken.
-In addition, we've also identified Sinclair Dinosaurs in Auburn, Campo, Hesperia, Placerville, Williams and Yuba City!
+In addition, we've also identified Sinclair Dinosaurs in Auburn, Campo, Farmersville, Indio, Livingstone, Placerville, Williams and Yuba City!
 You can see Cole Lundsten showing off the Williams Sinclair Dinosaur!
 It is perfectly placed to get the city's name bearing arch in the background.

 Not to be outdone, Nevada is also getting into the act of harboring Sinclair Dinosaurs.
-I know of at least three in Las Vegas alone, plus I've seen one in Boulder City and one in Alamo.
-One of the Las Vegas ones appears to have been at the station for a fair amount of time, the others appear relatively new or brand new.
+I have found three different dinosaurs in Las Vegas alone, and I believe there might be as many as six dinosaurs in that area!
+One of the Las Vegas dinosaurs appears to have been at the station for a fair amount of time, the others appear relatively new or brand new.
+I wouldn't be surprised if more appeared in the city soon.
+Right now two are at stations on Rancho and the third can be found on Pecos Road.

 So as more dinosaurs migrate into the states of California and Nevada, we'll be on the look out for them!
 Please let us know if there are more than the ones we've listed below and, of course, we can use pictures of several of them!